sm00v/Dehashed/README.md

 # Dehashed Query and Crack
-<b>dehashed.py</b> is a  <a href="https://dehashed.com">dehashed.com</a> query tool which only queries 'domain' as of now.
+1:<b>dehashed.py</b> is a  <a href="https://dehashed.com">dehashed.com</a> query tool which only queries 'domain' as of now.
 It will output the gathered cleartext passwords and hashes to a file.

-<b>hash_crack.py</b> will send all the specified hashes to <a href="https://hashes.com">hashes.com</a> in attempt to crack the hash.
+2:<b>hash_crack.py</b> will send all the specified hashes to <a href="https://hashes.com">hashes.com</a> in attempt to crack the hash.
 It will then return all cracked passwords.

-#dehashed.py
-dehashed.py help:
+1:dehashed.py usage:
 ```
 usage: dehashed.py [-h] [-a [API_KEY]] [-u [USERNAME]] [-d DOMAIN] [-f DEHASHED_DATA_FILE] [-o [DEHASHED_FILE]] [--version]